 - Optional: Grilled salted salmon (small chunks)

-- Cut each nori sheet into 8-9 strips.
+- Cut each nori sheet into 8 to 9 strips.

 - Put about a half cup of steamed rice in a rice bowl.